 508.1 Makeup air.
 Makeup air shall be supplied during the operation of commercial kitchen exhaust systems that are provided for commercial cooking appliances.
-The amount of I makeup air supplied shall be approximately equal to the amount of exhaust air.
+The amount of makeup air supplied shall be approximately equal to the amount of exhaust air.
 The makeup air shall not reduce the effectiveness of the exhaust system.
+Makeup air diffusers shall be located to prevent a short-circuiting of makeup air furnished to the exhaust system.
 Makeup air shall be provided by gravity or mechanical means or both.
 For mechanical makeup air systems, the exhaust and makeup air systems shall be electrically interlocked to insure that makeup air is provided whenever the exhaust system is in operation.
 Makeup air intake opening locations shall comply with Sections 401.5 and 401.5.1.
+A separate makeup air system shall be provided for the kitchen that supplies not less than 90 percent of the air to be exhausted.